mastodon/documentation/content/en/api/guidelines.md

 ### Link shortening {#links}

 Links in Mastodon are not shortened using URL shorteners, and the usage of URL shorteners is heavily discouraged.
-URLs in text always count for 23 characters, and are intended to be shortened visually.
+URLs in text always count for 23 characters and are intended to be shortened visually.
 For that purpose, a link is marked up like this:

 ```html
 <a href="https://example.com/page/that/is/very/long">